-The Office of Science (SC) is deeply committed to supporting diverse, equitable, inclusive, and accessible work. research, and funding environments that value mutual respect and personal integrity, and SC is committed to promoting people of all backgrounds, including individuals from groups and communities historically underrepresented in STEM fields and SC activities in recognition of our responsibility to serve the public.
-Transforming our understanding of nature to advance scientific discovery and U.S. energy, economic, and security can only be accomplished by harnessing a diverse range of views, expertise, and experience scientific and technological innovation.
-The inclusion of PIER Plans in funding applications make inclusive excellence explicit and a consistent expectation of all SC-funded research and re-
+The Office of Science (SC) is deeply committed to supporting diverse, equitable, inclusive, and accessible work, research, and funding environments that value mutual respect and personal integrity, and SC is committed to promoting people of all backgrounds, including individuals from groups and communities historically underrepresented in STEM fields and SC activities in recognition of our responsibility to serve the public.
+Transforming our understanding of nature to advance scientific discovery and U.S. energy, economic and national security can only be accomplished by harnessing a diverse range of views, expertise, and expertinces to drive scientific and technological innovation.
+The inclusion of PIER Plans in funding applications makes this commitment to inclusive excellence explicit and a consistent expectation of all SC-funded research and research related activities.

-Applications to the Small Business Innovation Research/Small Business Technology Transfer (SBIR/STTE) do not require PIER Plans at this time but will be phased in at a later date.
-Applications for supplementary existing awards and applications requesting funding for conferences do
+Applications to the Small Business Innovation Research/Small Business Technology Transfer (SBIR/STTP) rograms do not require PIER Plans at this time but will be phased in at a later data.
+Applications for supplemental funding on existing awards and applications requesting funding for conferences do not require PIEP mans.

-- .
-Things to Consider when Developing a PIER Plan - Frequently Asked Questions - Recorded Public Webinar: New FY 2023 Proposal Requirements, October 17, 2022 7 - PIER Plan Resources for SC Program Staff (Internal to SC network only)
+- Information about PIER Plans - Things to Consider when Developing a PIER Plan - Frequently Asked Questions - Recorded Public Webinar: New FY 2023 Proposal Requirements, October 17, 2022 🗷 - PIER Plan Resources for SC Program Staff (Internal to SC network only)